 Chain — chain used to raise and drop the drill bit, often with hydraulic rigs

-Mechanical — has clutches, torque converters, and transmissions powered directly by engines
+Mechanical — have clutches, torque converters, and transmissions powered directly by engines

-Electric — machinery driven by electric motors, powered by on-site engines
+Electric — machinery is driven by electric motors, powered by on-site engines

 Hydraulic — utilizes hydraulic power to drive machinery